 Be Gracious and Stay Connected

+Even when you've been rejected, it's a good idea to say thank you for the consideration.
 Send a polite thank-you note to your interviewer and any major contacts you've made at the company, thanking them for their time and wishing them good luck.
 You can also use this space to request that the company keep you in mind for other opportunities that come up.
-This is also a good moment to connect on LinkedIn, which will help to extend your relationship.

 Ask for Feedback